Skip to main content

 }

-Use the --json option to log a config.json compatible structure to the console
+To log a Titanium's config.json compatible structure to the console, use the --json option:

 > purgetss shades '#65e92c' -j